banestal/banestal/README.md

 ## 🚀 Welcome To My Cybersecurity/Coding Work Portfolio 🚀

 I am an upcoming information security professional with a Google certification in Cybersecurity.
 I have a passion for securing digital data and assets for various stakeholders.
 I thrive on collaborative thinking and problem-solving to achieve customer satisfaction.
-Here you can find a collection of projects and code snippets I've worked on related to cybersecurity and information assurance as well as programming through Python (and other langauges soon).
+Beyond my passion for cybersecurity, I'm also an intermediate programmer, skilled in Python and basic concepts of other languages like JS and Lua.
+Here you can find a collection of projects and code snippets I've worked on related to cybersecurity, information assurance, and programming.

 ### 👨‍💻 Languages and Tools: